-If the robot has been moved: power down the instrument, wait 30 seconds and then reinitialize.
+If the robot has been moved: power down the processing module, wait 30 seconds and then reinitialize.

 Always switch the processing module off when performing cleaning or maintenance tasks (except for automated cleaning tasks, such as cleaning the aspirating probe).